(858) 759-0631

 The Importance of the 3-Year Cycle and What to Expect

 Some parents worry that having younger children in the same class as older ones will leave one group or the other short-changed.
-They fear that the younger children will absorb the teachers' time and attention, or that the importance of covering the Kindergarten curriculum for the five-year-old group will prevent teachers from giving the three- and four-year-old group the emotional support and stimulation that they need.
+They fear that the younger children will absorb the teachers' time and attention, or that the importance of covering the Kindergarten curriculum for the five- and six-year-old group will prevent teachers from giving the three- and four-year-old group the emotional support and stimulation that they need.
 Montessori teachers play a very different role from traditionally trained educators.
 The Montessori teacher's role is that of a facilitator and guide.
 The guide's role centers around the preparation and organization of appropriate learning materials to meet the needs and interests of each child in the class.
 The guide closely monitors their students' progress, keeping the level of challenge high.
 Because we come to know your children so well, we can often use their interests to enrich the curriculum and provide alternate avenues for accomplishment and success.
-Although I am thrilled to see the academic advancements made by all of my students, my real hope is that they will feel good about themselves, enjoy learning, and will love school.
+Although I am thrilled to see the academic advancements made by all of my students, my real hope is that they will feel good about themselves, enjoy learning, and will continue to love school.

 -Ms. Michelle, Dragonfly Teacher